Anthony Banda

-Frank Anthony Banda (born August 10, 1993) is an American professional baseball pitcher in the Washington Nationals organization.
+Frank Anthony Banda (born August 10, 1993) is an American professional baseball pitcher for the Los Angeles Dodgers of Major League Baseball (MLB).
 He played college baseball for San Jacinto College.
 The Milwaukee Brewers selected Banda in the tenth round of the 2012 MLB draft.
-He made his MLB debut with the Arizona Diamondbacks in 2017 and has also played for the Tampa Bay Rays, New York Mets, Pittsburgh Pirates, Toronto Blue Jays and New York Yankees.
+He made his MLB debut with the Arizona Diamondbacks in 2017 and has also played for the Tampa Bay Rays, New York Mets, Pittsburgh Pirates, Toronto Blue Jays, New York Yankees, and Washington Nationals.

+Early life

+Frank Anthony Banda was born on August 10, 1993, in Corpus Christi, Texas, to parents Frank and Danette Banda.
+He has four siblings.